 The EV Revolution will play out similarly.

-The EV Industry Is Too Crowded
+EV Stocks: the Industry Is Too Crowded

 Today, there are hundreds of EV makers in the world, all hoping to strike it rich as EVs redefine transportation.